dbackspace/ImprovePerformanceTricks/README.md

 # Something about how to improve performance that I learned from MyFiles and other projects :)
 ## 🚀 Introduction
 I think after 5 years worked in MyFiles team of SRV, I have learned more tricks about improve performance (mainly in Android development).
 So, I want to write it down not only save as a note for myself, but also I want to share with you these.
 Maybe, something you have known, or not.
 But I think you can pleasant, review and do not hesitate to give me some suggestions to make this repo really meaningfully.
 And one thing :) This repo was writtern by myself, when I got a strange feeling status after drinking more last night.
 Last night, my team have a self-celebrate year end party with current & old member.
 It's more happy and memorable.
 So, if you see this repo quite messy (I think it 😆), please do not blame me.
-Wish you happy when reading it. 😂
+Wish you happy when reading it, and help more overview before improve performance for anything. 😂

 ## 📖 Details
 ✔️ Improve delete from Media Provider